-There are a variety of heartburn drugs available over the counter to relieve symptoms.
+There are a variety of heartburn medicines available over the counter to relieve symptoms.
 If these fail to relieve your symptoms, talk to your doctor about other available heartburn treatment options.
-He or she may want to evaluate you for gastroesophageal reflux disease, or GERD.
+Your doctor may want to evaluate you for gastroesophageal reflux disease, or GERD.

-The FDA has approved the proton pump inhibitors Prevacid 24HR, Prilosec OTC, and Zegerid OTC for over-the-counter use to treat frequent heartburn (more than two episodes per week) for 14 days.
-All of these drugs are also available in prescription strength.
+The FDA has approved the proton pump inhibitors lansoprazole (Prevacid 24HR), omeprazole (Prilosec OTC), and esomeprazole (Nexium 24HR) for over-the-counter use to treat frequent heartburn (two or more times per week) for 14 days.
+All of these drugs are also available as prescriptions.
 Take these drugs according to the directions on the package or as advised by your doctor.

-If these medications don't relieve your symptoms, or if your heartburn symptoms get worse or persist for longer then a couple of weeks, you should see your doctor.
+If these medications don't relieve your symptoms, or if your heartburn symptoms get worse or persist for longer than two weeks, you should see your doctor.

 Combination Antacid/Acid Reducer for Heartburn

-There is only one drug of this type, Pepcid Complete.
-It combines the acid-neutralizing capability of an antacid and the acid-reducing actions of an H2 blocker and Zegerid OTC combines a PPI with sodium bicarbonate.
+Pepcid Complete combines the acid-neutralizing capability of an antacid and the acid-reducing actions of an H2 blocker and Zegerid OTC combines a PPI with sodium bicarbonate.

 So Which Works Best for Heartburn?

-All of these over-the-counter products, to a varying degree, can be effective in relieving the heartburn symptoms of mild to moderate GERD.
+All of these over-the-counter medicines, to a varying degree, can be effective in relieving the symptoms of heartburn.
 People who have more severe heartburn symptoms that aren't relieved with these medications or who have been using these drugs for more than two weeks should contact their doctor.
 They may need a stronger prescription medicine and testing to see what is causing their symptoms.